hpc-uk/build-instructions/CP2K/ARCHER-CP2K-7.1/README.md

 which modules are relevant for which parts of the build, the relevant module commands are repeated in each section.
 They don't need to be repeated in practice.

+Note that at the time of writing the Gnu programming environment supplies gcc/6.3.0 as the default.

 ### Set `CP2K_ROOT`